Johnson urged to ‘come clean’ after aides filmed joking about ‘Christmas party’

 Ms Stratton asked “what’s the answer” and staff in the press room appeared to suggest ideas, with one saying “it wasn’t a party, it was cheese and wine”.

-“Is cheese and wine alright?
+“Is cheese and wine all right?
 It was a business meeting,” Ms Stratton replied, to laughter in the room.

 Ms Stratton then noted “this is recorded”, adding: “This fictional party was a business meeting … and it was not socially distanced.”